syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Slider/Getting-Started.md

 You can get the present value of both the Slider handles at any time using its getValue property.
-Add the following code example to the &lt;script&gt; tag.
+Add the following code example to the <script> tag.